Q&A

 Country park

-We are currently engaging with stakeholders to shape the future of this valuable local resource.
+In addition, we are currently engaging with stakeholders to shape the future of this valuable local resource and have setup a Country Park Liaison Steering Group.

-Since acquiring the land, we have engaged in a constructive conversation with the farmer at Hedges Farm and have an agreement in place for him to continue farming the land.
-We also have plans to replace the old farm buildings with new, modern sustainable barns to help enable the farming enterprise to be even more successful in the future.
-The construction of the new barns is under way
+We have engaged in a constructive conversation with the farmer at Hedges Farm and have an agreement in place for him to continue farming the land.
+The old farm buildings have been replaced with new, modern sustainable barns to help enable the farming enterprise to be even more successful in the future.

 335,000 sq m of state-of-the-art, sustainable logistics space, enveloped in 250 hectares of managed woodland and conservation grazing.